 The XLK seeks to provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the Technology Select Sector Index.
 The investment manager of the XLK uses a replication strategy to try to achieve the XLK's investment objective, which means that the XLK generally invests in substantially all of the securities represented in the Technology Select Sector Index in approximately the same proportions as the Technology Select Sector Index.
 Under normal market conditions, the XLK generally invests at least 95% of its total assets in the securities comprising the Technology Select Sector Index.
 In certain situations or market conditions, the XLK may temporarily depart from its normal investment policies and strategies provided that the alternative is consistent with the XLK's investment objective and is in the best interest of the XLK.
-For example, if the XLK is unable to invest directly in a component security or if a derivative investment may provide higher liquidity than other types of investments, it may make larger than normal investments than it would under normal exposure to the Technology Select Sector Index.
-Consequently, under such circumstances, the XLK may invest in a different mix of investment sthat it easts.
+For example, if the XLK is unable to invest directly in a component security or if a derivative investment may provide higher liquidity than other types of investments, it may make larger than normal investments in derivatives to maintain exposure to the Technology Select Sector Index that it tracks.
 Consequently, under such circumstances, the XLK may invest in a different mix of investments than it would under normal circumstances.
 The XLK will provide shareholders with at least 60 days' notice prior to any material change in its investment policies.
 The XLK is managed with a passive investment strategy, attempting to track the performance of an unmanaged index of securities.
-This differs from an actively managed underlying, which typically seeks to outperform a Benchmark Index.
+This differs from an actively managed underlying, which typically seeks to outperform a benchmark index.